Thursday, 15 November 2012

 Salad of Warm Baby Leeks with Blue Cheese and Chilli Croutons Again, you'll have to forego the chilli croutons.
 For this salad, baby leeks are simmered whole in water, with a little olive oil and some herbs and garlic.
 By the time the water has evaporated, the leeks are as tender as a mother's love.
 They are then left to colour slightly in the remaining oil, and served warm with crumbled blue cheese.

-Cauliflower Salad with Crisp-Fried Chorizo Sausage and a Warm Lemon Dressing An easy, tapas-style dish with sensational flavours and textures: shaved raw cauliflower with crumbled fried chorizo, crisp breadcrumbs, a whisper of garlic and a warm lemony olive-oil dressing.
+Cauliflower Salad with Crisp-Fried Chorizo Sausage and a Warm Lemon Dressing An easy tapas-style dish with sensational flavours and textures: shaved raw cauliflower with crumbled fried chorizo, crisp breadcrumbs, a whisper of garlic and a warm lemony olive-oil dressing.
+Leave out the breadcrumbs if you're evangelical about this diet.

 Spiced Baked Aubergines with Yoghurt A plain dish with simple flavours, but you'll love it if you're a big fan of aubergines.